Cal Kestis: Jedi: Survivor

 Cal returns as the protagonist of Star Wars Jedi: Survivor (2023), set five years after Fallen Order.
-In the five year time-gap, he and the Mantis crew have split up, with Cal currently working with Saw Gerrera in missions against the Empire along with BD-1.
-During one, Cal befriends Bode Akuna, a mercenary with a daughter Kata.
-Whilst recovering from a mission gone wrong, Cal discovers ruins from the High Republic era and information on a lost world called Tanalorr.
-Cal's search brings him into conflict with Dagan Gera, a fallen Jedi who discovered the planet, and his allies in the Bedlam Raiders.
-He also reunites with his former crew to help him in his quest, whilst also helping Cere and Cordova protect the Hidden Path.
+In the time gap between the two games, he and the Mantis crew have split up, with Cal currently working with Saw Gerrera in missions against the Empire.
+During one such mission, Cal met and befriended mercenary Bode Akuna, recruiting him to the Mantis crew.
+Whilst recovering from a mission to Coruscant gone wrong, Cal discovers ruins from the High Republic era and information on a lost world called Tanalorr, which could serve as a safe haven against the Empire.
+Cal's search brings him into conflict with Dagan Gera, a fallen Jedi who discovered Tanalorr, and his allies in the Bedlam Raiders, a marauder group led by the Gen'Dai Rayvis.
+Cal reunites with his former crew to aid him in his quest, while also helping Cere and Cordova protect the Hidden Path.

-After defeating Gera and recovering a compass that navigates to Tanalorr, Cal and the Hidden Path are betrayed to the Empire by Bode, who kills Cordova and is revealed to be a fallen Jedi in hiding.
-When Cere is killed in an intense lightsaber duel with Vader during an Imperial raid, Cal begins to succumb to the Dark Side of the Force.
-With help from Merrin, Cal follows Bode and his daughter to Tanalorr, where they duel the former.
-Cal is forced to once again use the Dark Side in order to overpower Bode.
-Unable to talk him down, Cal is eventually forced to kill Bode when he attacks Merrin.
-After giving Cere, Bode and Cordova funerals, Cal is contacted by Cere's force spirit and vows to take care of Kata.
-He and the crew begin planning to use the planet to help the Hidden Path hide Force sensitives from the Empire.
+After defeating Rayvis and Gera and recovering a compass that can be used to reach Tanalorr, Cal and the Hidden Path are betrayed by Bode, who kills Cordova and is revealed to be a fallen Jedi in hiding.
+Bode escapes before the Empire launches a raid to wipe out the Hidden Path, during which Cere is killed by Darth Vader.
+Cal, overcome with grief, begins to succumb to the Dark Side and follows Bode and his daughter Kata to Tanalorr, where he fights the former with Merrin's help.
+Cal is forced to tap into the Dark Side to defeat Bode, and reluctantly kills him when he attacks Merrin.
+After giving Cere, Bode, and Cordova funerals, Cal is contacted by Cere's Force spirit and vows to take care of Kata.
+He and the crew then decide to contact the Hidden Path and help them relocate to Tanalorr.

 Galaxy of Heroes

-In 2023, Cal was added as a playable character to the mobile game Star Wars: Galaxy of Heroes.
+In 2025, Cal Kestis was added as a playable character to the mobile game Star Wars: Galaxy of Heroes.

+Television

+Lego Star Wars: Rebuild the Galaxy

+Cal Kestis appears in Lego Star Wars: Rebuild the Galaxy, reprised by Cameron Monaghan.

 Novels

-A young Cal makes a cameo appearance in the novel Star Wars: Brotherhood (2022) by Mike Chen.
-He is also the main character of the novel Star Wars Jedi: Battle Scars (2023) by Sam Maggs, which is set in-between the events of Jedi: Fallen Order and Jedi: Survivor and bridges the gap between the two games' storylines.
+A younger Cal Kestis makes a cameo appearance in the novel Star Wars: Brotherhood (2022) by Mike Chen.
+Cal is also the protagonist of Star Wars Jedi: Battle Scars (2023) by Sam Maggs, which is set between the events of Star Wars Jedi: Fallen Order and Star Wars Jedi: Survivor and bridges the narrative gap between the two games.

 Toys

-In addition to there being several collectible action figures of Kestis, Lego also announced that a minifigure of the character will be included in a 2024 Imperial Star Destroyer set to commemorate the 25th anniversary of the Star Wars LEGO product line, released on August 1, 2024.
+In addition to there being several collectible action figures of Cal, Lego announced that a minifigure of the character would be included in a 2024 Imperial Star Destroyer set to commemorate the 25th anniversary of the Star Wars LEGO product line.
+The set was released on August 1, 2024.